hzeller/bant/README.md

     dwyu           : DWYU: Depend on What You Use (emit buildozer edit script) Default invocation uses -r4
+                      -k strict: emit remove even if # keep comment in line.
+                      --allow-bracket-includes: also consider includes that
+                        are bracketed instead of quoted (e.g. <zlib.h>
+                        instead of "zlib.h")
-                      -k strict: emit remove even if # keep comment in line. canonicalize   : Emit rename edits to canonicalize targets. compile-flags  : (experimental) Emit compile flags.
+                        (fix your project to use quotes if you need this) canonicalize   : Emit rename edits to canonicalize targets. compile-flags  : (experimental) Emit compile flags.
 Redirect or output with -o compile_flags.txt